 Environment & Society Degrees

-Environmental problems and society’s responses to the challenges presented by a changing and challenged environment are some of the most pressing issues facing our modern world.
-The interdisciplinary degree in Environment & Society prepares students as informed citizens and for careers in environmental advocacy, policy setting and analysis, education, urban and resource planning, and possible graduate studies in a variety of disciplines.
+Environmental problems and society’s responses to the challenges presented by a changing environment are some of the most pressing issues facing our modern world.
+The interdisciplinary degree in Environment & Society prepares students to be informed citizens and for careers in environmental advocacy, policy setting and analysis, education, urban and resource planning, and graduate studies in a variety of disciplines.

-Curriculum in the Environment & Society major as well as course work offered by the Department of Geography and Environmental Studies places an emphasis on community engagement and the development of skills in written English.
+Curriculum in the Environment & Society major, as well as other coursework offered by the Department of Geography and Environmental Studies, places an emphasis on community engagement and learning.
+Students are required to complete electronic portfolios.